spielmanlab/spielmanlab.github.io/content/project/introevol/index.md

     + [We shouldn’t worry when a virus mutates during disease outbreaks](https://www.nature.com/articles/s41564-020-0690-4)
         + [This NYT article is a VERY BAD TAKE](https://www.nytimes.com/interactive/2020/04/16/opinion/coronavirus-mutations-vaccine-covid.html) - NOT ENDORSING THIS ARTICLE!!!!!
         + [Time dependence of evolutionary metrics during the 2009 pandemic influenza virus outbreak](https://academic.oup.com/ve/article/1/1/vev006/2568689)
+    + [Articles by Ed Yong](https://www.theatlantic.com/author/ed-yong/), science writer at The Atlantic.
+In my personal opinion, his coverage of coronavirus has been excellent.
+    + ["Bad News Wrapped in Protein: Inside the Coronavirus Genome"](https://www.nytimes.com/interactive/2020/04/03/science/coronavirus-genome-bad-news-wrapped-in-protein.html), excellent New York Times article that gives a tour of the coronavirus genome.
+        + NOTE: You will learn that we don't know what most proteins in the genomes do.
+Well, to be honest, we don't know how most proteins in most species work either!
+For even the best-studied organisms, we don't know what 20% of its proteins "do".
 + "Pathogen evolution assignment" (embedded in Blackboard) due **Sunday 4/26/20 at 11:59 pm**
     + **The WEDNESDAY Zoom session focuses on this HW**